LinkORB has the following requirements for using images, custom visuals, and UI elements in technical documents:

 Read more at Use Mermaid.js and PlantUML to build custom visuals.

-While use of colors in custom visuals can enhance their effectiveness and promote information hierarchy, colors should also be used judiciously as to not overwhelm the reader.
-Please see Brand and styling consistency for specific color guidance.
+While use of colours in custom visuals can enhance their effectiveness and promote information hierarchy, colours should also be used judiciously as to not overwhelm the reader.
+Please see Brand and styling consistency for specific colour guidance.

 Embedding images